 Unit21 bolsters the partner solutions by providing additional analytics and reporting, allowing organizations to automate portions of their identity verification process.
-Here are some notable features of a highly effective identity verification solution (all of which are part of the Unit21 Identity Verification product):

 After you have a solution in place to alert your team of potentially risky customers, you’ll want to make sure that you have a system for assessing the risk of your customers.
 By labeling them as high or low risk, you can determine how much due diligence you need to do regularly.

 Once a customer has been identified, a company is responsible for maintaining a verification record.

 Make sure that you have updated and accessible records on an ongoing basis.
 If you run into any compliance issues, you’ll want evidence to support your verification process to avoid any penalties or fines.

 Step 8: Leverage Customer Identity to Support Your Customers